oxcsml/epimap/README.md

 * `evaluation` - contains code to evaluate the performance of models.
 * `sandbox` - contains misc non-critical code.
 * `scripts` - contains scripts for running models on UK data using SLURM job management.

+Next steps to be tracked in Issues: https://github.com/rs-delve/Rmap/issues